samboy/rg32hash/README.md

 http://radiogatun.noekeon.org/

-This repo has six implementations of RadioGatún[32]:
+This repo has seven implementations of RadioGatún[32]:

-* Three C-language implementations
+* Four C-language implementations
 * A PHP implementation
 * A Python implementation
 * A Node-compatible Javascript implementation